danwing/cidfi/draft-wing-cidfi.md

 The CIDFI-aware client establishes a TLS connection with the CIDFI-aware network elements (Wi-Fi access point, edge router, and RAN router in the above diagram).
-Over this connection it receives network performance information and it sends mapping of (QUIC or DTLS) Destination CIDs to packet importance.
+Over this connection it receives network performance information (n2h) and it sends mapping of (QUIC or DTLS) Destination CIDs to packet importance (h2n).

-The design creates new state in the CIDFI-aware network elements for mapping from the QUIC Destination CID or DTLS Destination CID to the packet importance, bandwidth information for that connection towards the client, and for the TLS-encrypted communication with the client.
+The design creates new state in the CIDFI-aware network elements for mapping from Destination CID to the packet metadata and maintaining triggers to update the client if the network characteristics change, and to maintain a TLS channel with the client.

 {{network-to-host}} describes network-to-host signaling similar to the use case described in {{Section 2 of ?I-D.joras-sadcdn}}, with metadata